 Steamed Fish with Fermented Bean Paste is also known as: Steamed Fish with Taucu

 Whoops.
 No photos uploaded yet.
 Be the first!

-In a heated pan, add oil to stir fry minced chilli, garlic, shallots and ginger until fragrant.
-Then, add bean paste and the seasoning, soy sauce and oyster sauce.
-Stir-fry for another 30 seconds to 1 minute at low heat and finally add sugar.
+In a heated pan, add oil to stir-fry minced chili, garlic, shallots and ginger until fragrant.
+Then, add bean paste along with soy sauce and oyster sauce.
+Stir-fry for another 30 seconds to 1 minute at low heat and finally, add sugar.
 Leave cooked fermented bean paste aside.

 Butterfly the fish to quicken steaming process.
 Steam fish for 6 minutes with ginger slices over the fish.

-Remove ginger slices and then, cover fish fermented bean paste.
+Remove ginger slices and cover fish with fermented bean paste.
 Continue steaming for another 6 minutes.
 Serve with white rice.